aikaterna/aikaterna-cogs/README.md

 pupper - A cog for Ryan5374.
 A pet that comes around on an on_message listener and waits for someone to pet it (react with a standard wave emoji), and rewards with credits.
 Many attributes are configurable.

+quiz - A kahoot-like trivia game.
+Originally by Keane for Red v2.

 region - A command to change the voice region of a server.
 Requires the guild admin or mod role or guild administrator.

 retrosign - A v3 port of Anismash's retrosign cog.